-The second thing you notice is that this truly is historic venue.
-Everything from the architecture to the landscaping was a complete 180 from courses like Oakland Hills and Medinah that I’d played the week before.
+The second thing you notice is that this truly is a historic venue.
+Everything from the architecture to the landscaping was a complete 180 from courses like Medinah and Arcadia Bluffs which I’d played the week before.

 AJ and I stepped up to the first tee and were joined by a local doctor in town – and I was more than a little nervous considering we decided to forgo the warmup in favor of trying to get a full round in.

 My two playing partners bombed their drives down the center of the fairway – me?
 That seemed too easy.
 I decided a hard snap hook into the parking lot seemed like a better bet.